proxmox/proxmox-backup/docs/backup-client.rst

 Login and Logout
 ----------------

-The client tool prompts you to enter the logon password as soon as you want to access the backup server.
+The client tool prompts you to enter the login password as soon as you want to access the backup server.
 The server checks your credentials and responds with a ticket that is valid for two hours.
 The client tool automatically stores that ticket and uses it for further requests